Tao-chung Ted Yao Memorial Award

 Dr. Tao-chung Ted Yao 姚道中 (1946 – 2015) was an internationally renowned expert in Chinese language pedagogy.
 In his life-long dedication to Chinese language teaching, Dr. Yao tirelessly contributed to material development, teacher training, and student mentorship.
 For scholars and teachers in the field, Dr. Yao was a constant source of encouragement and inspiration.
 In 2010, the Chinese Language Teachers Association honored Dr. Yao with Ronald A. Walton Lifetime Achievement Award, its highest recognition.

-The names of the Award winners will be announced at the CLTA-S2 and the CLTA General Membership Meeting, and they will also be reported in the CLTA Newsletter and at the CLTA’s website.
+Recipients will be notified before the CLTA Annual Meeting and announced at the CLTA General Membership Meeting.
+The name(s) of awardee(s) will also be reported in the CLTA Newsletter and on this web page.

 Eric Pelzl，University of Maryland, College Park: What Makes Hearing Mandarin Tones Difficult for Second Language Learners?
 Evidence from Psycholinguistic Research

 Li Xiang.
 Portland State University: Survive or thrive: A mixed method study of visiting Chinese language teachers’ identity formation in the U.S. classrooms

 Yi Wang.
 University of Arizona: Navigating the path: Language ideologies among long-term study abroad students in China

 He, Xuehong, Michigan State University: An Eye-tracking Study on Learning L2 Chinese Vocabulary: Exploring Presentation Formats and Learner Attention

 Zhai, Mengying, from University of Hawaii: Patterns of Peer Interaction in Chinese as a Foreign Language (CFL) Settings